-Where there is probable cause to believe the College's regulations prohibiting sexual misconduct have been violated, the College will pursue strong disciplinary action through its own channels.
+Where there is probable cause to believe the College's regulations prohibiting sexual misconduct, domestic violence, dating violence, sexual assault and stalking, have been violated, the College will pursue strong disciplinary action through its own channels.
 This discipline includes the possibility of suspension or dismissal from the College.